prakharmrsl/easypcceo.github.io/pages/budget-pcs/smallest-micro-atx-cases.md

 For example, you probably won't be able to fit a water cooling system, a ton of case fans, several hard drives, and multiple GPUs in a micro ATX case.

-In that case, you'll want to go with an ATX mid tower or even a full tower.
+In that case, you'll want to go with an ATX mid-tower or even a full-tower.

 Nevertheless, micro ATX is still suitable for most people and builds.

-Even micro ATX cases these days have pretty spacious interiors, large enough to accomodate most PC builds.
+Even micro ATX cases these days have pretty spacious interiors, large enough to accommodate most PC builds.

 ## Case Reviews